UTC RAVE Alert

 STEAM Learning Labs

-These programs can be stand-alone or added to your group's program rotation.
-Based on grade-level, our STEAM learning labs are exciting multi-sensory opportunities to expand what your students are learning in the classroom.
+These activities are included in your program, and they can also be stand-alone programs.
+Standards-aligned and based on grade-level, our STEAM learning labs are exciting multi-sensory opportunities that enrich and expand upon what your students are learning in the classroom.

 Ask about our STEAM Learning Labs during your program intake meeting!